shashkat/shashkat/README.md

 <p align="left"> <a href="https://twitter.com/shash_kat" target="blank"><img src="https://img.shields.io/twitter/follow/shash_kat?logo=twitter&style=for-the-badge" alt="shash_kat" /></a> </p>
  -->
 <p align="justify">
 I am currently working on multiple projects involving Cancer Data Analysis.
 Hopefully, I will be able to make a dent on the catastrophic impact of this deadly disease one day.
 Do ping me for any discussions related to Bioinformatics, Cancer Genome analysis, or any related field.
-I am also passionate about Sports and Books, and am a relatively newbie guitarist.
+I am also passionate about Sports and Books, and am a relatively newbie guitarist as of now.
 </p>
 <!-- - 🔭 I’m currently working on **Cancer genome data analysis**